urbancompasspony/SSH2Windows/FAQ.md

 Finally, if you want to run .bat scripts and not show the black window, just use the Quiet.exe script!

+## I mean... how it really Works?

+Everything running through SSH only, and co-related openned ports to this works like that.

+Nothing more, a tool for sysadmins control and manager Windows remotely.

 ## What can I do with these scripts and line codes?

 Write some automatic codes to run from SSH and/or CRON jobs from Linux systems to administrate automatic jobs for Windows systems.